-Located within the Magic Triangle, Webb Royce Swamp has historically been a great birding location with a variety of breeding ducks and great blue herons.
+Located within the Magic Triangle, Webb Royce Swamp has historically been a great birding location with a variety of breeding ducks, great blue herons, and red-winged blackbirds.
 The swamp is much drier than it was in the past due to the loss of dam-building beavers, but it can still be a productive area spring through fall.

 The surrounding forests and forest edges provide habitats for a variety of birds such as breeding Baltimore oriole and eastern kingbird, and the marshy area itself can be good for Virginia rail, red-winged blackbird, and if there is water, puddle ducks.

 This 305 acre state preserve in a large, flat-bottomed valley offers a 700-foot access trail on a graveled path to a raised observation pad.
 A planned observation platform will be added to the pad to improve the view.